 Exercising directly decreases inflammation and minimizes stress, Haar shared.
 She also reminded students that regular and consistent sleep is exceedingly important, as the body repairs cellular damage during sleep, and this rest allows the body to fight infections faster.

 The Students First: Community Conversations is a series of discussions aimed at informing students about the changes to be made at New York Tech during this pandemic and the support systems that are available to members of the New York Tech community.
-Tune in on Thursday, July 30 at noon to hear from Tiffani L. Blake, interim assistant provost for student engagement and development, and Mary H. Pelkowski, interim dean of students and director of student engagement, on student life, career services, and housing.
+Tune in on Thursday, July 30 at noon to hear from Tiffani L. Blake, interim assistant provost for student engagement and development on student life, career services, and housing.